Woof - Who let the dogs out?

 walking your dog regularly provides a basic foundation for mental and physical health.

-Walking isn’t just a healthy habit for you, but also for your pooch.
-A sedentary dog may become overweight and with that a high number of healthy problems may appear.
+Walking isn’t just a healthy habit for you, but also your pooch.
+A sedentary dog may become overweight and with that, a high number of health problems may appear.

 By walking your dog you will provide:

 Positive healthy habit

 I own a Samoyed Dog, and he is the sweetest and most lovable pooch you’ll ever meet. (yes, I may be biased)

 I enjoy hiking with him and have the occasional neighborhood walk, and one of our favorite places to walk to is Windjammer Beach Park and Downtown Oak Harbor (see photo above)